SydneyM123/tello-code-execution-config/README.md

 1. Go to the webinterface located at [host]:8080
 2. When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.
-3. Display the Jenkins console log with the command:
+3. Open your terminal/command prompt window and display the Jenkins console log with the command:
 ```
 docker logs jenkins
 ```